 - Sugar gliders

-- Domestic pigs
+- Mini pigs

 Depending on the nature of your exotic pet, you should be providing them with specialized treatment even when at home.
 When dealing with these kinds of animals, it’s important to always be mindful of their habitat, habits, behaviors, and their nutrition.
 They should have a specific diet.

 You should bring in your exotic animals for a check-up at least one to two times a year.
 Unlike cats or dogs, exotic pets don’t necessarily show obvious symptoms of illness or disease.
 Therefore, an underlying condition may go long unnoticed, eventually causing more harm to you and your pet animal.